Bas-Relief – Sculpture in which figures project only slightly from a background, as on a coin

-Use the extra clay you cut off the tile to build a lip round the edge of the tile around 40mm high, like you would if making a pie.
+Use the extra clay you cut off the tile to build a lip about 40mm high around the edge of the tile, as you would if making a pie.
 Ensure the clay is sealed all the way round as this will create the mould for your bas-relief tile.

 Pour plaster (a 50/50 mix of plaster of Paris and water) into the mould and allow it to set.
 This should take around 20 minutes at room temperature.

-Once the plaster is set, gently pull away all of the clay revealing your plaster tile.
-You can use a wet cloth to gently wash away any clay that has stuck in the finer details, ensuring to be careful as not to crush any of the plaster details.
+Once the plaster is set, gently pull away all of the clay, revealing your plaster tile.
+You can use a wet cloth to gently wash away any clay that has stuck in the finer details, being careful not to crush any of the plaster details.